tipi-build/docs/0200-key-principles.md

 It will also mirror any source you build there, and use path rewriting in compiler and test outputs to make it transparent to you.
 This mechanism allows for invariant paths in cache binaries, profiling data which makes build and library cache reuse even possible on bare-metal hosts.
 You can read more about this mechanism in the section about cmake-re [L1 Build Cache](./0360-build-cache.md).

-I case you want to specify an alternate location (if you don't have much space or no permission to write to that part of the disk) you should use the mechanisms of file-system junctions and bind mounts.
+In case you want to specify an alternate location (if you don't have much space or no permission to write to that part of the disk) you should use the mechanisms of file-system junctions and bind mounts.

 With this [`cmake-re` guarantees the paths even in non-containerized builds](/documentation/10-tipi-cache) to enable reuse of cached builds artifacts anywhere.